 Top 5 Most Scenic Golf Courses in Myrtle Beach

 In this case, beauty is in the eye of the beholder of the golf club, and there’s no shortage of lovely local links to choose from.
-While I could easily make this a top 50 list, here are the five that stand out most in my mind’s eye.
 Your list might look very different, but that’s the beauty of ranking them.
 They’re all beautiful, so pick away:

 Caledonia Golf & Fish Club